tadashibashi/fmod-cmake/README.md

 ### Contributing

-Please submit an issue for suggestions, requests or bug reports, and submit a pull request if you want to merge support for any of the following:
+Please submit an issue for suggestions, requests or bug reports.
+Pull requests are welcome, especially for the following:

 - Support for other platforms (Linux, Mobile, Consoles, etc.)
 - Added robustness to CMake files fixing bugs and covering edge cases, etc.